Ashland Lithia Water

 Erected by City of Ashland.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ashland Creek (about 300 feet away, measured in a direct line); The Whittle Garage (about 300 feet away); Citizens Banking and Trust Company Building No. 2 1910 (approx. 0.2 miles away); Enders Building No. 1, 1914 (approx. 0.2 miles away); Ashland Cemetery War Memorial (approx. 0.6 miles away); The Applegate Trail (approx. 0.6 miles away); Dead Indian Memorial Road (approx. 3.2 miles away); World War II Veterans Memorial (approx. 5 miles away).
+At least 8 other markers are within walking distance of this marker.
+Ashland Creek (about 300 feet away, measured in a direct line); The Whittle Garage (about 300 feet away); Citizens Banking and Trust Company (approx. 0.2 miles away); Enders Building No. 1, 1914 (approx. 0.2 miles away); Applegate Trail - Ashland Creek (approx. 0.4 miles away); Ashland’s Golden Spike (approx. half a mile away); Ashland Cemetery War Memorial (approx. 0.6 miles away); The Applegate Trail (approx. 0.6 miles away).
 Touch for a list and map of all markers in Ashland.

 Regarding Ashland Lithia Water.
 If you're brave enough to taste the lithia water that flows out of the fountain, you'll most likely give a great repulsive look afterwards since this water smells like sulfur and tastes bitter and pungent.

 Credits.
 This page was last revised on January 15, 2018.
-This page originally submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 91 times since then and 13 times this year.
+It was originally submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 282 times since then and 75 times this year.
 Photos: 1, 2, 3. submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.